 field :title, String, hash_key: "title" # calls object["title"]

-(Note: new execution doesn’t “fall back” to hash key lookups, and it doesn’t try strings when Symbols are given.
-The existing runtime engine does that…)
+Note: new execution doesn’t “fall back” to hash key lookups, and it doesn’t try strings when Symbols are given.
+The existing runtime engine does that, but it has been excluded for performance reasons.
+To get the old resolution behavior, you can code it like:

-resolve_each:)These fields use a class method to produce a result for each parent object, configured with resolve_each:.
+resolve_each:)These fields use a class method to produce a result for each object, configured with resolve_each:.

 argument :language, Types::Language, required: false, default_value: "EN"